In June 2017, Pope Francis conferred on the heroic Polish religious sister, Sr. Rafaela Wlodarczak, the Pro Ecclesia et Pontifice cross.

-Another gem in this extraordinary story is the fact that a few years ago Sr. Rafaela, with the help of so many kind people from around the world, managed to build a second children’s home in Bethlehem.
+Another remarkable aspect of this story is the fact that a a decade-plus later, Sr. Rafaela, with the help of benefactors from around the world, managed to build a second children’s home in Bethlehem.
 This time it was located in the vicinity of the separation wall surrounding the city.

 “All these years we tried to teach our children that the most important thing is life is to be able to forgive.
 No matter what.
 Many of our children have graduated from university and found a good job.
 Some have started their own families.
-I hope that they will carry light into many people’s lives,” says Sister Rafaela.
+I hope that they will carry light into many people’s lives,” Sister Rafaela said.

 Editor’s note: This article originally appeared in January, 2018.
 Sister Rafaela Włodarczak died on December 12, 2019.
 The work that she began continues to help orphaned children in the Holy Land.